telerik/blazor-docs/_contentTemplates/common/get-started.md

 1. Click the Add (`+`) icon at the top to add the new local feed, select its name and point it to the path where you placed all the Telerik `.nupkg` files.

     >tip Make sure to add the packages from both the `packages` and `dpl` folders to your custom feed.
+You can also point the package source to the Telerik installation folder to include all packages recursively.

     For example: